wawawawawawawa/DemoRenamer/README.md

 1) You will be asked the demos folder.

+Every sub-folder will be checked for any .dem file starting by "asrd"

 2) You will be asked the folder to sort the demo into.

 3) The tool will then sort them by Date/Server